gardener/gardener/docs/development/dependencies.md

 - Library for building Gardener extensions: `extensions`
 - Gardener's Test Framework: `test/framework`

-There are a few more folders in this repository (non-Go sources) that are reused across projects in the gardener organization:
+There are a few more folders in this repository (non-Go sources) that are reused across projects in the Gardener organization:

 - GitHub templates: `.github`
 - Concourse / cc-utils related helpers: `hack/.ci`